mhyrr/kanonical/src/pages/drafts/maththeology.md

 we are referencing a very specific idea.
 When anyone who knows the language of math sees this, they know *precisely* the idea that is being described.  *Math is the most precise language ever invented.*

 It's valuable for anyone to learn this language, but it's particularly valuable for theologians.
-For most people, religion and theology are on the other side of the spectrum; they're subjects full of feeling, emotions, and ambiguity.
+For most people, religion and theology are on the other side of the spectrum; they're subjects full of feeling and emotions, allegory and metaphor, ambiguity and opinions.
 Because of this, it can be natural for people to move towards an idea called relativism: the idea that absolute truth doesn't exist.
 You'll often hear things like “This is true for me and so I believe it” or “What’s right for you might not be right for me.”
 And yet, religion and the search for the divine is a search for absolute truth.

 [St. Thomas Aquinas](https://en.wikipedia.org/wiki/Thomas_Aquinas) provides an outstanding example of this.
 He took Aristotelean logic and applied it to theology with precision.
 I've also been listening lately to some of the lectures of Jordan Peterson.
 Peterson is a clinical psychologist who dives into many of the Biblical stories from the perspective of human psychology.
 (He's also been surrounded with some controversy over the subject of free speech; controversy that seems completely ill-founded.)
 He's a fantastic modern example of the type of precision we all need in our language.
 He works very hard to say exactly what he means - an effort, depending on his audience, that is lost - and to break down questions and pursue the goal of truth.